Priyanka-B-kabbina/AutoComplaint/README.txt

 FEATURES
 --------
-- Order Extraction: Extracts order details (Order ID, Product Name, Brand, Price, Dates, etc.) from supported e-commerce order/invoice pages using DOM parsing, OCR, and NLP.
+- ML-Based Order Extraction: Uses machine learning models (DistilBERT MNLI zero-shot classification) to intelligently extract order details from e-commerce pages without rule-based fallbacks.
+- Order Page Classification: DistilBERT MNLI classifies page content to identify order/invoice pages with high accuracy across different e-commerce platforms.
 - Image Upload: Lets users attach up to 3 images (e.g., invoices, product photos) as evidence, with previews.
 - Smart Storage: Saves extracted order data and images in Chrome local storage for later use.
 - Auto-Fill Grievance Portal: On the consumer portal, fills in the complaint form with a single click, handling Select2 dropdowns, datepickers, and conditional fields.
 - Modern Popup UI: Context-aware popup shows "Save Order Data" on e-commerce sites and "Fill In" on the grievance portal, with a clean, modern look and toast notifications.
-- Robust Site Detection: Supports Amazon, Shopmistry, and can be extended to other e-commerce platforms.
+- Extensible ML Architecture: Supports custom model training via the integrated training suite for improved extraction accuracy.
-- No Manual Copy-Paste: Reduces friction and errors in filing complaints.
+- No Manual Copy-Paste: Reduces friction and errors in filing complaints through intelligent automation.

 ----------------------------